MGCodesandStats/mgcodesandstats.github.io/index.md

 * Constructed multilevel model which allowed a company to improve prediction accuracy across complex survey data by 15%

-* Consulted with startup on use of LSTM and Seaborn to implement NLP and visualization techniques
+* Advised startup on use of LSTM and Seaborn to implement NLP and visualization techniques

 * Delivered extensive seminar titled [TensorFlow 2.0 Essentials: What's New](https://learning.oreilly.com/live-training/courses/tensorflow-20-essentials-whats-new/0636920307167/) for O'Reilly Media